pr37/DRS-20-21-Project/README.md

 # Introduction

 This game is a variation of the classic Snake game by addition of multiple players with turn-based gameplay.
 Game is designed for competetive 2-4 player experiance.
+The goal of the game is for the user's snakes to remain the only survivors on the board.
+Each user has 3 venomous snakes.
+When hitting a wall, the user's snake dies, while hitting food increases the length of the snake by one field. with the body of the snake of another user, then that snake dies in the most severe torment.
+Each user is limited in time to 30 seconds.
+If he does not play a move in the given time, then he loses the right to it.
+If the user finishes the move, click move to the opponent.
+If the user does not want to play with the desired snake, the options Next Snake and Previous Snake are available, which transfers the control to the next or previous snake on the board.
 This project was developed for DRS2021 class.

 # Arhitecture
 Games arhitecture is comprised of main game and networking infrastructure which is server-client arhitecture.
 The main game is comprised of introductory scenes that welcome the player to the game, tell him information about the game and gives him the option of exiting.
 The main game is being run on the clients side.
 Each client will set up a main game for himself.
 After running the client and picking number of players from the introductory scene, the game will commence when all players are connected to the server.
 After they connect, an introductory packet data will be sent to the server so that the server knows which client has which id and whose turn it is.
 So to say, the game is comprised of three important entities: the server, the client and the main game.